saasbook/AV102/transcripts/week1/benefits_of_being_a_ta.md

 Particularly to the extent that you get involved in projects with students and the Agile Ventures  projects that we have going on in the background.

-There's also the conflict resolution skills you're developing when students are getting at each others throats, or even other TA's getting at each others throats :-)
+There's also the conflict resolution skills you'll develop - are developing - when students are getting at each others throats, or even other TA's getting at each others throats :-)

 Helping to resolve those conflicts is something you can put on your resume.